acampb/cloudlumberjack/_posts/2020-10-25-github-verified-commits.md

 # Verified commits in Github

-Want to see that sweet :heavy_check_mark:**Verified** status on your GitHub commit history?
+Want to see that sweet **Verified** status on your GitHub commit history?
 This guide walks through how to setup and configure everything needed on a Windows system!

 ## Install GnuPG (GPG)